In October 2011, my doctor said to me:

 I was PERFECTLY HEALTHY (and I still am!)

-Breast cancer is scary — but so is OVER-DIAGNOSIS and OVER-TREATMENT
+While breast cancer is scary — so is OVER-DIAGNOSIS and OVER-TREATMENT

 What is Overdiagnosis?